Xgames123/PrimitierModManager/README.md

 ## Step 3
 Click the arrow next to the mod to select it and than click on the Launch Primitier button.
+**Note: Sometimes the mod loader fixes itself after a couple of runs.
+So if you have errors try running again**